RoliSoft/Host-Scanner/README.md

     * Debian (oldstable to unstable), Ubuntu (all current and lts versions)
     * Red Hat (5-7), CentOS (5-7), Fedora (all current and rawhide)

+* Vulnerability Validation
+  * Use the package manager, security or bug tracker of the identified distribution to check whether a package is vulnerable, whether a vendor patch is available, and whether it is installed or not.

+* Estimate System Upgrade Date
+  * Using the changelog of the discovered packages with version numbers and security patch information, estimate the date range of the last system upgrade of the host.

 * Reporting
   * Generate a L<sup>A</sup>T<sub>E</sub>X report of the scanned network, which includes open ports, identified services, discovered vulnerabilities and mitigation recommendations.